AncutaG/Memory-Game-Journey/README.md

 - JavaScript
 - FontAwesome, for the small icons on the game menu.
 The cards that contain real images between the countries that I lived in till present times :Czech Republic and Romania(my home country).
-As a disclaimer, the images used for the flipping cards pertain to the sources cited on the page too for Romania[here](https://www.instagram.com/romaniapitoreasca/?hl=cs) and for Czech Republic, mainly Prague [just a pack facebook photos](https://www.facebook.com/justapack/).
+As a disclaimer, the images used for the flipping cards pertain to the sources cited on the page too for Romania [here](https://www.instagram.com/romaniapitoreasca/?hl=cs) and for Czech Republic, mainly Prague [just a pack facebook photos](https://www.facebook.com/justapack/).

 # Game Rules explained in more detail